Efficient Evader Detection in Mobile Sensor Networks: Algorithm for mobile coverage

-The idea in using an alpha complex on $X$ is to partition $D$ into regions which will be labelled as feasibly having an intruder or not.
+The idea in using an alpha complex on $X$ is to partition $D$ into regions which can be uniquely identified via boundary cycles and will be labelled as feasibly having an intruder or not.
 If a region is marked as having a possible intruder at times $t_{n}$ and $t_{n+1}$, then under some modest assumptions we can say there is an evasion path on $[t_{n}, t_{n+1}]$; see Section~\ref{sec:alpha-complex}.
-The key is to use local rotational information so each of these regions can be identified by a unique boundary cycle.
 In this manner, the outline of the algorithm is straightforward and is shown in Algorithm~\ref{alg:time-step}.
-Once the labelling has been determined at time $t_{n+1}$, we can solve the discrete evasion path problem by simply looking for any regions labelled as feasibly having an intruder.
-An evasion path will exist if any boundary cycle is marked as possibly having an intruder.
-In solving the discrete problem, we additionally compute all information necessary to proceed forward in time.
+Once the labelling has been determined at time $t_{n+1}$, we can solve Problem~\ref{p:discrete-problem} by simply looking for any regions labelled as feasibly having an intruder.
+An evasion path will exist on $[t_{n}, t_{n+1}]$ if any boundary cycle is marked as possibly having an intruder at time $t_{n+1}$.
+In solving the Problem~\ref{p:discrete-problem}, we additionally compute all information necessary to proceed forward in time.

+Solving this problem on successive time intervals allows us to determine the mobile coverage, and existence of evasion paths, independently from the time domain used.
+In particular, the end time and times at which changes occur in the alpha complex need not be known \emph{a priori}.
+Indeed, the following lemma can be seen via a simple inductive argument: \begin{lemma} Solving Problem~\ref{p:discrete-problem} iteratively produces a solution to the continuous evasion path Problem~\ref{p:evasion-path-problem} and the time-discrete analog of Problem~\ref{p:max-T}. \end{lemma}